 The Black Triggerfish is a very active fish that needs lots of room to move around, and plenty of shelter for hiding.
 In fact, if placed in a smaller tank, this species is much more likely to be aggressive.
 Set up your large, fish-only tank with a variety of "reefs," live rock, and hiding places for your Black Trigger Fish.

 An omnivore that can be fed a mixed diet of shrimp, squid, clams, fish, and other meaty fares suitable for carnivores, as well as marine algae and vitamin-enriched herbivore foods.
 Feed these fish three times a day, serving about the amount they can consume in five minutes.
 Triggerfish can actually be trained to eat from your hand at the surface of the tank, but be careful as they can administer painful bites.

 There are no obvious sexual differences between the male and female Black Triggerfish.

 Black Triggerfish select mates and lay and fertilize eggs.
-They then dig a nest in the sea floor, where the eggs are "glued" until they are ready to hatch.
+They then dig a nest in the seafloor, where the eggs are "glued" until they are ready to hatch.
 If the substrate is too hard, they will cover their eggs with broken shells.
-Both males and females guard the eggs, though the females do more of the guard duty; both male and female are quite aggressive when guarding their nest.
+Both males and females guard the eggs, though the females do more of the guard duty; both males and females are quite aggressive when guarding their nest.
 Black Triggerfish are not bred in captivity.